danielpeach/java-plugin/README.md

 - Logging and stdout/stderr syncing
 - Automatic mTLS

-JVM plugin supports plugins communicating via gRPC over Unix domain sockets.
+`java-plugin` supports plugins communicating via gRPC over Unix domain sockets.
 It does not support Go's `net/rpc` protocol or communication over `localhost`.

-JVM plugin is tested on `macos-latest` and `ubuntu-latest`.
+`java-plugin` is tested on `macos-latest` and `ubuntu-latest`.

 ## Examples